 TextMate productivity tips

+My favourite coding tool at the moment is TextMate.
 For anyone who is new to TextMate or considering trying it out, I thought I’d share a few tips.
 These tips are nothing revolutionary for many Textmate users, but nevertheless they make my workdays a little easier.
 Several of these tips may not be all that obvious, so I hope you will find something new here.

 1. Insert close tag